Nitrokey/nitrokey-websmartcard/implementation.md

 # Protocol

 Communication is based on the [Webauthn] / [FIDO2] API, which by itself allows to communicate with FIDO Security Keys in FIDO2 enabled browsers on all platforms, as well as through NFC and Bluetooth.
-Such feature is here reused as a an universal communication tunnel to the Webcrypt enabled device, making it plug-and-play and working out of the box with many configurations.
+Such feature is here reused as a an universal communication tunnel to the Nitrokey Webcrypt enabled device, making it plug-and-play and working out of the box with many configurations.

 This chapter is still a work in progress.